t-phoenix/equistart/README.md

 ### Summary:
-Internet unlocked a vast universe of new Applications over the past decades and now blockchain is revolutionising how we can manage our financial assetsover the network of computers in a decentralised manner.
+Internet unlocked a vast universe of new Applications over the past decades and now blockchain is revolutionising how we can manage our financial assets over the network of computers in a decentralised manner.

-This summary explains how we can edge on p[ublic blockchains to create an ERC-20 token representing equity for founders, investors and other stakeholders in an Early Stage Startup Project.
+This summary explains how we can edge on [public blockchains to create an ERC-20 token representing equity for founders, investors and other stakeholders in an Early Stage Startup Project.
 We aim in creating a generic smart contract template which will help "any" startup team to:
 - create their project token(ERC20)